PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 #### Before submitting a feature request:
 * Check that the feature hasn't already been requested.
 Look at all issues with titles that might be related to the feature.
 * Make sure you are running the latest version of the program, as the feature may already have been added.
-Click "Check for Update" at the bottom left corner.
+Click "Check for Update" in the bottom left corner.

 #### When submitting a feature request:
 * Be specific!
 The more details, the better.